FlaCvx/Segmentron/README.md

 ### Prerequisites:
 #### Installation

+1- Create a virtual environment with python 3.6 and activate it.

-1- Install the depencies listed in "requirements.txt"
+2- Install the depencies listed in "requirements.txt".

 ```
 cd Segmentron